WesleyBryie/ChumBucket/wiki/megathread/general_sites_and_search_engines.md

 # GENERAL PURPOSE SITES AND SEARCH ENGINES

 General-purpose indexers to search for any type of content.
+If you're looking for software, it's recommended to read the [**Software Downloads**](https://www.reddit.com/r/Piracy/wiki/megathread/software_downloads) section of the wiki.

 ### ► **General indexers**